 Later Sunday evening, I read about Ms. Annalisa Berns of “Pet Search and Rescue,” based out of San Diego.
 Ms. Berns is a private “pet detective,” who has made it a career to rescue lost pets.
 Though I thought initially that pet detectives were simply the product of lore or comedy, it was in fact quite real, and Ms. Berns’ devotion to this trade was even more real.
 After researching her curriculum vitae and discovering that she had been written up in Oprah Winfrey’s “O” Magazine, I decided to reach out to her and get more information.
 A simple email to her that evening resulted in a swift response, and by 930 p.m., I was in a full-fledged discourse with Annalisa about her services, its cost, and time frames for a potential search.
 She informed me that she could be at my house by 630 a.m. the following morning.
 I retained her and decided that locating my terrified, scared kitty was paramount.
 Plus, if I didn’t at least attempt to retain Annalisa, perhaps I’d feel eternally guilty for not just trying.
 (Guilt is a real bitch when it comes to losing pets.)

-Before retiring for the night, I recalled those mischievous days in my youth when I was intrigued by military gear such as night vision goggles, and other seemingly nefarious search tools.
-This led me to a specific product, released by the company “Flir,” called the Flir TK Scout Thermal Monocular.
-In plain English, this was a basically an optical device enabling an individual to detect heat signatures of animals and humans at a distance of 100 yards during the night.
+Before retiring for the night, I recalled those mischievous days in my youth when I was intrigued by military gear such as dtnvs, and other seemingly sophisticated search tools.
+This led me to a specific product, released by the company “Flir”.
+In plain English, it was basically an optical device enabling an individual to detect heat signatures of animals and humans at a distance of 100 yards during the night.
+It is called the Flir TK Scout Thermal Monocular.
 If anyone recalls the film “Predator,” this is similar in terms of the imagery.
-Looking through a Flir would produce a similar image: that is, a lot of black and undefined area such as plants, but with all human or animal subjects illuminated in a hot, fiery, reddish hue.
+Looking through a Flir would produce a similar image: that is, a lot of black and undefined areas such as plants, but with all human or animal subjects illuminated in a hot, fiery, reddish hue.
 Because of my inherently dorky nature, and because it could offer me a potentially useful tool for nighttime searches when it was cooler out, I purchased the Flir TK Scout, and eagerly anticipated its short order delivery by Tuesday, June 28.

 Monday mornings in my world are about the vicissitudes of lawyering.
 I typically wake up with the anxiety of a daunting amount of work, and find that the sanctity of the prior weekend is almost entirely lost within the first few moments in which Monday has suddenly presented herself with an array of responsibilities.
 Except, on this particular Monday morning, June 27, 2016, there had been no rest.
 The weekend had been defined by cycles of guilt, tears, impenetrable heat, and a frustrating level of uncertainty over how to locate Bugs.
 Annalisa arrived at 630am with three search dogs and a set of determined eyes.
 Her attitude and demeanor were infectious and positive.
 Only hours after emailing her, she had driven from San Diego and was ready to commence the search.
 Perhaps Bugs had a chance.